The National Museum of Mathematics announces the new…

 - Profound influence on recreational mathematics

 - Remarkable, thought-provoking characteristics that inspire play and creative thought

 Only those numbers whose value can be explained clearly to a general audience of non-specialists will be considered for inclusion.

 National Number Hall of Fame — Nomination and Selection Process

 The public is invited to nominate numbers online through the National Numbers Hall of Fame website, nnhf.momath.org, through June 30, 2021.
 Each year, an international team of experts who exemplify creativity and commitment to the field, including mathematicians, math educators, and those who specialize in mathematical outreach, will review the submitted nominations and select 12 numbers that best meet the criteria for selection to be designated as finalists.
 Final selections will be made by an internal Museum advisory committee.

-The inaugural class of three numbers will be inducted in September 2021.
+The inaugural class of three inductees will be announced at the end of the Summer of 2021.

 Induction of the inaugural class will take place at a special “Mathematical Induction” ceremony to be held in the Fall of 2021.